 Weeks 1 to 4: Discovery phase

 Focus on quality, not quantity.
-10 slow contractions held for 5 seconds, with 10 seconds of rest between each.
-3 times per day.
-Lying down only.
-The goal is to clearly feel and locate the muscles.
+Perform 10 slow contractions held for 5 seconds each, with 10 seconds of rest between them.
+Do this 3 times per day, lying down only.
+The goal is to clearly feel and locate the muscles you are working.

 Weeks 5 to 8: Strengthening

-You are starting to feel improvement?
-Great.
-Increase to 15 slow contractions plus 10 quick contractions (1-second contraction, 2-second rest).
-Vary positions: lying down, sitting, standing.
-Begin reflex contractions: just before coughing, sneezing, or lifting something, contract your pelvic floor.
-Over time, this becomes automatic.
+Starting to feel improvement?
+Increase to 15 slow contractions plus 10 quick contractions (1-second hold, 2-second rest).
+Vary your positions — lying down, sitting, standing.
+Also begin practicing reflex contractions: just before coughing, sneezing, or lifting something, consciously engage your pelvic floor.
+Over time, this protective response becomes automatic.

 Weeks 9 to 12: Automation

 Exercises become more functional.
-Do contractions while walking, climbing stairs, or standing up from a chair.
-The final goal is automatic contraction before effort without thinking about it.
+Practice contractions while walking, climbing stairs, or rising from a chair.
+The ultimate goal is an automatic protective contraction before any physical effort — no conscious thought required.

 Results month by month

 After 1 month: an average improvement of 20 to 30%.
-You still have leaks, but they may be less frequent or less severe.
+Leaks may still occur, but they are often less frequent or less severe.

 After 2 months: generally 40 to 50% improvement.
-You really start feeling a difference in daily life.
+You will likely start feeling a real difference in everyday life.

-After 3 months: 60 to 70% improvement for women who followed the program consistently.
-At this stage, many regain satisfactory continence.
+After 3 months: 60 to 70% improvement for women who follow the program consistently.
+At this stage, many reach satisfactory continence.

 Step 4: Weight loss to reduce urinary leaks (6 to 12 months)

-If you have extra weight, let us be direct: losing weight will really help.
-Each extra pound puts constant pressure on your pelvic floor, 24 hours a day.
+If you are carrying extra weight, it is worth being direct: losing even a modest amount will genuinely help.
+Every additional pound places constant pressure on your pelvic floor — 24 hours a day.

 The impact of excess weight: the numbers are clear

-Overweight women are 2 to 3 times more likely to experience incontinence than women at a healthy weight.
-But the most interesting part is the reverse: a major U.S. study published in the New England Journal of Medicine showed that losing just 5 to 10% of body weight reduces leaks by 50%.
+Women who are overweight are 2 to 3 times more likely to experience incontinence than those at a healthy weight.
+More encouraging is what happens in reverse: a major U.S. study published in the New England Journal of Medicine found that losing just 5 to 10% of body weight reduces leaks by 50%.

-Concretely: you weigh 165 lbs and lose 11 lbs?
-You can cut your leaks in half.
-That is huge.
-Few medical treatments perform that well.
+To put that concretely: if you weigh 165 lbs and lose 11 lbs, you could cut your leaks in half.
+Very few medical treatments deliver that kind of result.

 Realistic and sustainable weight loss

-This is not about extreme diets.
-It is about gradual, healthy, sustainable loss: 1 to 2 lbs per week at most.
-Over 6 months, that is 12 to 24 lbs, which is more than enough to see a major difference.
+The goal here is not extreme dieting.
+Gradual, healthy, sustainable loss — about 1 to 2 lbs per week — is what produces lasting change.
+Over 6 months, that adds up to 12 to 24 lbs, more than enough to see a meaningful difference.

 Physical activities compatible with leaks

-You should not stop exercising because of leaks.
-However, until your pelvic floor is stronger, avoid high-impact activities.
+Leaks are not a reason to stop moving.
+However, until your pelvic floor is stronger, it makes sense to avoid high-impact activities.

 Results: patience and consistency